 Traffic light photo-monitoring systems.
 Amends provisions related to photo-monitoring systems by providing that certain safety analyses, currently required prior to implementation, shall also be required prior to renewal of such a system.
-Other changes relate to photo-monitoring of lanes in which turning movements are permitted, specifying when such systems may be used, and the yellow time requirements for such lanes.
-02/12/14 House: Left in Transportation

-Notes: City position: oppose

-HB 150 Jail authorities; sovereign immunity.
+12/17/13 House: Referred to Committee on Transportation 01/10/14 House: Assigned Transportation sub: Subcommittee #1 01/15/14 House: Subcommittee recommends laying on the table (7-Y 0-N) Notes: City position: oppose HB 150 Jail authorities; sovereign immunity.

-Patrons: Minchew; Senator: Vogel Summary as introduced:

-Jail authorities; sovereign immunity.
+Patrons: Minchew; Senator: Vogel Summary as introduced: Jail authorities; sovereign immunity.
 Provides that regional jail authorities enjoy sovereign immunity in the performance of government functions.
 01/17/14 House: Continued to 2015 in Militia, Police and Public Safety Notes: City position: support HB 173 Electronic devices; search without warrant prohibited.
-Patron: Farrell (by request) Summary as introduced: Search of electronic device without warrant prohibited.
-Provides that no officer of the law or any other person shall search any cellular telephone, tablet computer, portable computer, desktop computer, or other electronic device containing or designed to contain electronic data or digital information except by virtue of and under a warrant issued by a proper officer.
-02/12/14 House: Left in Courts of Justice Notes: City position: oppose HB 178 Virginia Retirement System; assumed rate of return on investments for employer contributions.
+Patron: Farrell (by request) Summary as introduced:Search of electronic device without warrant prohibited.
+Prohibits a law officer or anyone else from searching electronic devices without a search warrant.
+12/23/13 House: Referred to Committee for Courts of Justice 01/10/14 House: Assigned Courts sub: Criminal 02/05/14 House: Subcommittee recommends laying on the table Notes: City position: oppose HB 178 VRS; assumed rate of return on investments for employer contributions.
 Patron: Farrell Summary as introduced:

 Virginia Retirement System; assumed rate of return on investments.
-Provides that if the General Assembly adopts an assumed rate of return on investments that is different from the rate used by the Board of the Virginia Retirement System (VRS) in determining employer contribution rates for contributions to VRS, the Board shall recalculate the employer contribution rate for each employer to incorporate the assumed rate of return adopted by the General Assembly.
-The Board is required to provide each employer with its adjusted employer contribution rate as soon as possible.
-02/12/14 House: Left in Appropriations Notes: City position: oppose HB 181 Virginia Retirement System; collection of overpayments to beneficiaries.
+Provides that if the General Assembly adopts an assumed rate of return on investments that is different from the rate used by the Board of the Virginia Retirement System in determining employer contribution rates for contributions to VRS, the Board shall recalculate the employer contribution rate for each employer to incorporate the assumed rate of return adopted by the General Assembly.
+12/23/13 House: Referred to Committee on Appropriations 01/10/14 House: Assigned App. sub: Compensation and Retirement 01/30/14 House: Subcommittee recommends striking from docket Notes: City position: oppose HB 181 VRS; collection of overpayments to retirees and beneficiaries.
 Patron: Farrell Summary as introduced: